zamazan4ik/awesome-pgo/article/article.md

 Reproducible builds are a hot topic nowadays for various reasons: security, build cross-validation, etc. More about it you can read [here](https://reproducible-builds.org/).
 From the PGO perspective we have a problem here since PGO introduces another source of non-determinism to your build that consequently sacrifices your reproducibility efforts.
 Since some distributions like Rocky Linux care a lot about reproducibility (I had a great conversation about it with a Rocky Linux maintainer at FOSDEM 2024), expanding PGO usage across software can become a problem.

 Fortunately, the reproducibility issue with PGO can be mitigated.
 The most obvious way - collect PGO profiles once, commit them to a VCS, and use these profiles for every build.
 Since your PGO profile is static, you will get the same binary each time.
 Also, it's possible to generate PGO workloads based on some random inputs - just be sure that you use a fixed seed.
-E.g. this way was [used](https://github.com/void-linux/void-packages/issues/29526#issuecomment-872803985) for Foot's PGO optimization in Void Linux.
+E.g. this way was [used](https://github.com/void-linux/void-packages/issues/29526#issuecomment-872803985) for Foot's PGO optimization in Void Linux and [proposed](https://issues.chromium.org/issues/41438361#comment10) in Chromium.
 Easy-peasy!
 However, when you commit a profile to a repo, and then users try to use this profile during the PGO build, they will ask you a question - "How did you collect this profile?
 What was the training workload?".
 They care because if the training workload differs a lot from their target workload - they simply cannot use your PGO profile!
 I [met](https://github.com/ozontech/file.d/issues/468#issuecomment-1703866524) this problem with the `file.d` project: they committed a profile, and there is no way to understand from which workload the profile was collected.
 How can you fix it?
 At the very least, you can describe somehow your training workload.
 Even a small piece of text like "For File.d the PGO training workload was reading logs from a file, transforming them with regular expressions and sending them to a ClickHouse cluster" (just an example, not an actual description).
 Providing training workload Bash scripts (or whatever similar) improves the situation even more since in this case a user can run your scripts in their environment and recreate the PGO profile.
 Or tweak these scripts a bit and adapt to their specific workloads.
 As a rule of thumb: if you don't understand how a PGO profile was collected - just regenerate it.
 And please do not forget one more thing - if your applications evolve and/or your target workload is changed, you need to regenerate your PGO profile and commit it to the repository once again.
 If you don't do it, your PGO optimization becomes less and less efficient over time since less and less actual source code is covered by the saved PGO profile.
+In advanced PGO pipelines the profiles efficiency is [measured](https://issuetracker.google.com/issues/301994149) on a regular basis.

 One step beyond this idea, we come to an interesting topic - making a PGO profile itself reproducible, not a PGO-optimized build.
 Here things quickly become more complicated.
 At first, if your instrumented application has some non-deterministic logic inside (like time-based things or relies on any other external non-reproducible source like hardware RNG), different code paths may be executed -> you get different PGO profiles.
 These things usually can be fixed manually in your software somehow (e.g. mocking all sources of non-determinism or reworking the source code).
 Another thing to consider is how your compiler creates PGO profiles.
 Some compiler like Clang by default uses [non-atomic counter updates](https://clang.llvm.org/docs/UsersManual.html#cmdoption-fprofile-update).
 So if your application is multi-threaded, with a huge chance PGO profile will differ.
 Fortunately, this behavior can be changed via `-fprofile-update` compiler switch.
 As a downside, instrumentation overhead will increase.
 The overhead shouldn't be too big in practice but anyway.
 If you use another compiler - please check the corresponding documentation.
 According to my experiments, usually Instrumentation PGO produces reproducible PGO profiles if you have deterministic logic inside your application, the same training input, etc. However, this is not always the case.
 E.g. let's check the reproducibility [issue](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=93398) for the PGO-optimized GCC build.
 According to the issue, things like Address Space Layout Randomization ([ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization)) and "randomness" in places like hash-tables can introduce problems.
 Generally speaking, we need to perform more tests across different compilers (including proprietary) and software to understand better the common practical problems with PGO in reproducible build pipelines.